 DAVID L. ANDERSON is a trial lawyer who represents his clients in their most important and sensitive matters.
 He has been described in the legal press as “thorough, professional and courteous,” “smart and well-organized,” “good in front of a jury” and “well known and respected.”
 Twice he has been named in Law360 as “a litigator you fear going up against in court.”

 Over the past two decades, Mr. Anderson has successfully represented some of the country’s leading public companies, including AT&T, Chevron, Facebook, Genentech, Juniper Networks, STMicroelectronics, and Wells Fargo.
+With limited exceptions the names of his individual clients have not been publicly disclosed.

 The following matters are representative of his work: